 Using the dfctl run Command

 This method involves no changes to your container image.
-It is ideal for environments where a user prefers to keep the container image unchanged from build to production.
+It is ideal for environments where a user prefers to keep the container image unchanged from QA/staging to production.
 Instead of using “docker run” to launch your container, you will use the “dfctl run” command.
 The advantage with this method is that you don’t need to modify your docker images in any way to enable DeepFactor Observability.

 Step 1: Download the DeepFactor docker volume initialization script.